 Sea-Based Missile Defense "Hit to Kill" Intercept Achieved

-Lieutenant General Henry A. 'Trey" Obering, Missile Defense Agency (MDA) director, announced the successful completion today of MDA's latest "hit to kill" intercept flight test conducted jointly with the U.S. Navy off the coast of Kauai, Hawaii.
-This was the 28th successful intercept in 36 missile defense tests since 2001.
+Air Force Lieutenant General Henry 'Trey" Obering, Missile Defense Agency (MDA) director, announced the successful completion today of a multiple simultaneous engagement involving two ballistic missile targets.
+This was MDA's latest "hit to kill" intercept flight test conducted jointly with the U.S. Navy off the coast of Kauai, Hawaii.
+For the first time, the operationally realistic test involved two unitary "non-separating" targets, meaning that the target's warheads did not separate from their booster rockets.
+This was the 32nd and 33rd successful "hit-to-kill" intercepts since 2001.

-At approximately 4:40 p.m.
-Hawaii Standard Time (10:40 p.m.
-EDT), a medium-range ballistic missile with a separating target was launched from the Pacific Missile Range Facility (PMRF), Barking Sands, Kauai, Hawaii.
-USS Decatur's Aegis BMD Weapon System detected and tracked the target and developed a fire control solution.
+At approximately 6:12 p.m.
+Hawaii Standard Time (11:12 p.m.
+EST), a target was launched from the Pacific Missile Range Facility (PMRF), Barking Sands, Kauai, Hawaii.
+Moments later, a second, identical target was launched from the PMRF.
+The USS Lake Erie's Aegis BMD Weapon System detected and tracked the targets and developed fire control solutions.

-Approximately four minutes later, the USS Decatur's crew launched the SM-3, and two minutes later the missile successfully intercepted the target warhead outside the earth's atmosphere more than 100 miles above the Pacific Ocean and 250 miles northwest of Kauai.
-The intercept used "hit to kill" technology, meaning that the target warhead was destroyed when the missile collided directly with the target, using no explosives.
+Approximately two minutes later, the USS Lake Erie's crew fired two SM-3 missiles, and two minutes later they successfully intercepted the targets outside the earth's atmosphere more than 100 miles above the Pacific Ocean and 250 miles northwest of Kauai.
+The intercepts used "hit to kill" technology, meaning that the targets were destroyed when the missiles collided directly with the targets.

 |Join the GlobalSecurity.org mailing list|